The Ultimate Guide To: Ingredients

 Now that you know which products play well together and which don’t, it’s important to know exactly when and in what order to apply them.
 There’s no need to include every ingredient or product in your routine, but you can maximize the effectiveness of the ones you do include by applying them at the right time and in the right way.

-This order of application comes derm-recommended, courtesy of our medical director, Dr. Aimee Paik!
+This order of application comes derm-recommended, courtesy of board-certified dermatologist Dr. Aimee Paik!
 Almost all of these products can be applied in the morning, in the evening, or both.
 What determines their place in your routine is the active ingredients in each product.

 Cleanser – A cleanser isn’t always necessary in the morning.
 Rinsing with lukewarm water can be enough to refresh and prep your skin for the day.
 If you do opt for an AM cleanser, keep it gentle to avoid redness and irritation.
 In the evening, a cleanser is key for removing makeup, pollutants, and general dirt and grime from your day.
 Skip the makeup wipes and use micellar water or an oil-based remover instead – these products thoroughly break down makeup and won’t leave you with residue that can break you out.
 Follow-up with a gentle, hydrating cleanser to soothe and prep skin for your nighttime routine.